Minneapolis Child Custody Attorney

 Helping Families in the Twin Cities Ensure Their Child’s Best Interests Are Protected

-Nothing in family law is more emotional or challenging than determining the best interest of your children.
-Brian L. Sobol, with his undergraduate degree in child psychology and over 38 years of experience in litigation of custody and parenting time disputes, is uniquely qualified to help guide you through this emotional process.
+Nothing in family law is more emotional or challenging than determining the best interests of your children.
+As a dedicated child custody attorney in Minneapolis, Brian L. Sobol brings an undergraduate degree in child psychology and over 38 years of experience to every case involving litigation of custody and parenting time disputes.
+With this background, our team is uniquely qualified to help guide you through this emotional process and strive for outcomes that protect your child's well-being.

-Because the laws regarding custody and parenting time are complex, below is a brief summary of some of the processes and concepts you will need to understand when considering the future best interests of your children.
-While this is a difficult decision for parents, no one knows your children better than you and your spouse, and it is always better for you to reach an agreement as to your children’s future rather than delegating that decision to a judge, who is essentially a stranger to you and your children.
-As many judicial officers may tell you at the start of the case, you can either save your children’s college tuition for college or spend it fighting over how many overnights each of you will have with your children.
+Because the laws regarding custody and parenting time are complex, below is an overview of key processes and concepts you will encounter when considering how best to support your children's futures.
+While these are difficult decisions, no one knows your children better than you and your spouse, and it is always preferable for you to reach an agreement about your children's future rather than turning that decision over to a judge who is, in essence, a stranger to your family.
+As many judicial officers in Minneapolis courts may tell you at the start of a case, you can either save your children’s college tuition for college or spend it fighting about parenting time schedules in court.

 Contact Brian at Sobol Family Law online or call (866) 484-4079 to discuss these important issues involving the best interests of your children.